andresfelipemendez/100-Dungeons/readme.md

 The engine currently only renders static meshes.
 Skinned animation support is planned for future implementation.

 ## Overview

-**100 Dungeons** is a personal project inspired by the legendary Zelda games and serves as a way to apply my knowledge of data-oriented design and game engine architecture.
-The goal is to design and create 100 unique dungeons, each inspired by the classic Zelda-style gameplay, but in a 3D environment.
-This project aims to not only develop interesting dungeons but also iterate on the game engine that supports these small, simple, but engaging levels.
+100 Dungeons is a personal project inspired by the legendary Zelda games and serves as a way to apply my knowledge of data-oriented design and game engine architecture.
+The goal is to design and create 100 unique dungeons, each inspired by the classic Zelda-style gameplay but in a 3D environment.
+This project is not only about developing engaging dungeons but also about iterating on the game engine that supports these small, simple, but immersive levels.

-The project is a learning journey focused on dungeon design, putting into practice what I've learned about data-oriented design and game engine development to create these experiences.
-The idea is to learn how to develop dungeons systematically while iteratively improving the tools and technologies that make them come to life.
+The project integrates elements from previous engines I've developed, including systems I built when [reimplementing](https://github.com/andresfelipemendez/GP1) examples from "Game Programming in C++" by Sanjay Madhav, as well as hot-reloading features from [Anitra](https://github.com/andresfelipemendez/anitra).
+In Anitra, I implemented directory watching to recompile when source files are saved and added support for ImGui reloading.
+These experiences will help enhance 100 Dungeons by making development efficient and modular.

+Additionally, I’ll be replacing the scene description format from JSON to YAML for this engine, favoring YAML for its compactness and readability and for the ability to specify data types, such as !!float.
+The engine will also replace the ENTT ECS architecture from GP1 with Flecs, allowing for a more flexible and performance-oriented approach to entity management.

 ## Features
 - **Manually Designed Dungeons:** Each of the 100 dungeons will vary in size, layout, and complexity, providing a variety of challenges.